Unparalleled service is at the core of everything we do.

 Our trips are crafted with the intent of providing you with an unforgettable adventure travel experience.

 Though each trip varies, the following mainstays are commonly included*:

-- Comprehensive Pre-Departure Information Package that includes trip details, all applicable forms, and packing lists
+- Comprehensive pre-departure information package that includes trip details, all applicable forms, a pre-adventure checklist, and packing list

-- All support vehicles, ground transportation, and boats (where applicable)
+- All support vehicles, ground transportation, and/or boats (where applicable)

 - Most airport transfers

-- Most necessary group/shared equipment, such as tents and canoes
+- Most necessary group/shared equipment, such as tents, canoes, camp equipment, etc. (as applicable)

 - National Park and other site entry fees